COP26 and the Church of Scotland

 How the Church of Scotland is getting involved in the COP26 Climate Change Conference in Glasgow.

-In November, Glasgow will host COP26 – the United Nations Climate Change Conference.
+Glasgow is currently hosting COP26 – the United Nations Climate Change Conference.

-This will be the biggest international summit ever held in the UK, with delegates, diplomats and heads of state and government coming from around the globe – as well as scientists, campaigners, activists, businesses, human rights organisations and development NGOs.
+This is the biggest international summit ever held in the UK, with delegates, diplomats and heads of state and government coming from around the globe – as well as scientists, campaigners, activists, businesses, human rights organisations and development NGOs.

-COP26 will be the most important gathering to discuss the climate emergency since the 2015 Paris Agreement.
-This will be an important opportunity for countries to set out plans as to how to limit global warming to 1.5 degrees.
+COP26 is the most important gathering to discuss the climate emergency since the 2015 Paris Agreement.
+This is an important opportunity for countries to set out plans as to how to limit global warming to 1.5 degrees.

-With COP26 taking place here in Scotland, the Church is especially interested in what is happening and engaging with the preparations and the opportunities to share our belief in the importance of safeguarding the integrity of God's creation.
+With COP26 taking place here in Scotland, the Church is especially interested in what is happening and engaging with the opportunities to share our belief in the importance of safeguarding the integrity of God's creation.

 The Church is supporting strands of work around hospitality, worship and advocacy.
 We are also developing our own plans to move to be a Net Zero carbon emissions organisation, with the target of reaching this by 2030 set by the General Assembly.

 The world is coming to Glasgow in a way we have never seen before.
 The city, and Glasgow's churches, have been preparing for months.
 In particular, we have been promoting the Human Hotel, a project that allows people with a spare room in Glasgow (or an hour's travel of the COP) to offer accommodation to climate justice campaigners from around the world.

 We are working with a number of congregations and organisations to develop opportunities for prayer, worship and developing a spiritual life in connection with COP26 and the climate crisis.